-By creating specialized variants of ACE middleware for different types of logging servers, FORMS profiling tools estimate the memory footprint savings, dependent middleware features, source files that implement the features, and exercise unit tests to determine whether the expected performance is met.
+By creating specialized variants of ACE middleware for different types of logging servers, FORMS profiling tools estimate the memory footprint savings, dependent features, source files that implement the features, and exercise unit tests to determine whether the expected performance is met.
 We showcase the compile-time metrics that result from middleware specialization.

-1) Footprint and Feature Reductions: Our experiments provide interesting insights about the relationship between the number of middleware features being used and the footprint of the synthesized middleware.
+Our experiments provide interesting insights about the relationship between the number of middleware features being used and the footprint of the synthesized middleware.
 The ACE middleware is implemented in 1,388 source files and 436 features with a resulting footprint of 2,456 KB.
-Table I shows that FORMS has achieved significant optimizations - a 64% reduction in the number of source files used, a 60-76% reduction in the number of features used, and a 41% reduction in memory footprint.
-The ACE middleware was compiled on Windows using Visual Studio 8.0 compiler.
-Similar improvements with also observed with GNU GCC compiler on Linux.
+Table I shows that FORMS has achieved significant optimizations - a 64% reduction in the number of source files used, a 60-76% reduction in the number of features used, and a 41% reduction in the footprint.